 Herricks Community Water Quality Laboratory Report

-Special thanks to Nasheela Khan, Sheila Subaiya, and Jobin Arthungal for donating your water samples.
+Special thanks to Nasheela Khan, Sheila Subaiya, Jobin Arthungal from Hamilton Park and all the students and families of Herricks Community for donating your water samples for testing.

 Research Question